Standards and Guidelines

 Meet the Homegrown Team

 A Homegrown planning team meets regularly to review content and production plans, develop marketing and promotional efforts, and chart the course for this groundbreaking Extension video series.
-The team collectively guides the direction of the program to ensure alignment with Extension/CALS strategic priorities and to help drive long-term success for Homegrown.
+The team collectively guides the direction of the program to ensure alignment with Extension/CALS strategic priorities and help drive long-term success for Homegrown.

 Marketing Resources